cshintov/mynotes/_posts/2020-01-04-containers-pods-and-deployments.markdown

 ---
 layout: post
-title: Containers, Pods and Deployments
+title: Containers, Pods and Deployments - The Big Picture.
 date: 2020-01-04 14:43:49 +0553
 categories: [k8s, docker, containers]
 ---

+Summary:
+    A process, container, pod, deployment: these are different levels of abstractions of your running software.
+Process managed by OS, container by container runtime, pod/deployment by kubernetes.

 What exactly is a container, a pod and a deployment?
 How they differ?
 Where they run?
 A Container aka “a process and a bunch of namespaces”